genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    or higher than the quality cut-off value.
 50% means requires the median of the bases to be at least the quality cut-off value. (default: 80)

-Let's take an example, to understand how the application works.
+Let's take an example to understand how the application works.
 So, here is our
 read:

 .. image:: images/filter_by_quality_scores_example.png

-Second line represents nucleotide sequence (10 bases in this case).
+The second line represents the nucleotide sequence (10 bases in this case).
 The fourth line contains quality scores for each nucleotide in the read.

 - If the "Minimum quality score" is equal to 30 and the "Percentage of bases" is equal